dock108/positive-ev/sports-tix/POC.md

 1. Model predicts ticket prices with a high degree of accuracy.
 2. Identifies profitable buying or selling opportunities.
 3. Generates consistent profits when applied in real-world scenarios.
+4. Ensures all opportunities meet or exceed a 15-20% profit margin to counteract fees.

 ---